 On that Sunday morning, I had a front-row seat to a little family-of-three grazing along the riverbank, occasionally sticking their noses deep into the lazy waters of the Salt and rolling energetically onto their backs in the rugged river rocks.

 These are not just any horses.
 They have a pedigree that some say can be traced back several centuries.
 According to information from the Salt River Wild Horse Management Group, the wild horses of the Salt are likely the descendants of mustangs that Spanish explorers brought to the Americas in the 16th century.

 While as many as 500,000 wild horses roamed the Arizona range in the early 1900s, according to newspaper accounts, only about 500 remain today.

 These remaining vestiges of the past now hold a special place in Arizona law.
 Despite a recent debate on whether the Salt herd may have actually been the product of horses let loose by ranchers in the 1970s, the Salt River Wild Horses were protected under a 2016 state law that classifies them specifically as “not stray livestock.”

-The protective law is thanks largely to an “epic battle” waged by the herd’s advocates several years ago.
-The dedicated group now manages the herd, looking out for the health of the horses, and using birth control methods to manage a population that is fenced by civilization on all sides.
+The protective law is thanks largely to an epic battle waged by the herd’s advocates several years ago.
+The dedicated group now manages the herd, looking out for the health of the horses, and using birth control methods to manage a population that is fenced in by civilization on all sides.

-It seems to me there is no better time to catch a glimpse of the days when a half-million wild mustangs ruled the Arizona range.
+With all that in mind, it’s hard to resist taking a trip to the Salt River, where the small herd offers a glimpse into the days when a half-million wild mustangs ruled the Arizona range.

 Getting to the herd takes a little doing, though, so here are my tips for how to find the Salt River Wild Horses.